 A student with an MA in English (or its equivalent) may be admitted as a provisional candidate for the PhD degree.
-The program of a provisional candidate will normally include 18 in graduate courses (three of which may be taken outside the Department of English), as well as departmental examinations, and an oral candidacy examination.
+The program of a provisional candidate will normally include ★18 in graduate courses (three of which may be taken outside the Department of English), as well as departmental examinations, and an oral candidacy examination.

-Before the Departmental examinations, PhD students must demonstrate either a reading knowledge of two languages other than English or advanced knowledge of one.
+Before the Departmental examinations, PhD students must demonstrate proficiency in two languages other than English or advanced knowledge of one.
+Students should consult the English Department's annually published Graduate Guide for further information.
 After a student has passed all examinations, the student will become a candidate for the PhD and will then submit a thesis and make an oral defence of the thesis.